vero-nika-2828/sewing-squad-gitpod/README.md

 ## Add Project Form

-* It will open when Add Project link in nav bar or add project button in My Project page is clicked
+* It will open when user clicks on Add Project link in nav bar or add project button in My Project page
 * It contains 10 input fields
 * There is one field with drop down selection option and the rest gets filled up by typing values in.
 * Labels and icons aid intuitive navigation for better user experience